 The Miyazaki House was formally known as the Longford House.

-The Longford House was built in the late 1880’s by Casper Phair.
+The house, the prominent citizens who owned and lived in the house have a fascinating history.
+Longford House was built in the late 1880s by Casper Phair.
 Mr. Phair hired master builder William Duguid to construct the home.

 Originally the property the Longford House sits on ran from the hillside all the way out to Main Street.
-From main Street to the front of the house was a beautiful vegetable garden maintained by the Chinese.
-Eventually the part of the property that contained the vegetable garden was sold to the district of Lillooet to be used as a place to build the Post Office.
+From the main street to the front of the house was a beautiful vegetable garden maintained by the Chinese.
+Eventually, the part of the property that contained the vegetable garden was sold to the village of Lillooet to be used as a place to build the Post Office.

 Casper Phair moved to Lillooet to be a teacher.
 When his wife; Cerise, came to join her husband, she wasn’t a fan of the frontier town she now called home.
 Cerise told Casper the only way she would stay in Lillooet is if he had a house built that resembled her home in Ireland.

 Aside from being a teacher; Casper held many titles in town during the gold rush.
 He was the Gold Commissioner, Government Agent, Coroner, Chief Constable, Fire Chief, Game Warden, and Merchant of the store he owned with his wife.

 Casper and Cerise had two children, Arthur “Artie” and Herbert “Bertie”.
 Artie took after his father and held many titles in Lillooet.
 Artie was the Gold Commissioner, Government Agent, Coroner, and photographer.
 He also took over the family business as the Merchant of the store.
 Bertie died at a young age overseas during World War I.